yongfook/bannerbear-signed-url-examples/README.md

 To use Base64 encoding, add the parameter `&base64=true` to your query string *before calculating the signature*.

-Then you will need to encode *all parameter values* in Base64, removing any padding or newlines that get added during the encoing process e.g. `==\n`
+Then you will need to encode *all parameter values* in Base64, removing any padding or newlines that get added during the encoding process e.g. `==\n`

 In Ruby this is achieved via: